Verney family of Middle Claydon: 20th–21st century

 For the final quarter of the 20th century the 1818 baronetcy was held by Major Sir Ralph Verney.
 As of 2018, it is held by Sir Edmund Verney (born 1950).
 The family still has its home in Claydon House.

 A second and separate Verney baronetcy (of Eaton Square) was created in 1946.
 As of 2018 the third baronet of this creation does not use the title; officially it has been dormant since the death of the second baronet in 1993.

-The family's local history is reflected in placenames such as Verney Avenue and Lady Verney Close in High Wycombe.
+The family's local history is reflected in placenames such as Verney Avenue and Lady Verney Close in High Wycombe, and Verney Close in Buckingham.